SMS Phone Number Guide | Get a Text Number Online for SMS

 10DLC, toll-free and short codes can all be used as virtual online phone numbers.

-• Online numbers are approved for high-volume text messaging
+Pro: Online numbers can get approved through carrier registration for high-volume text messaging

-Just like 10DLC and toll free numbers, virtual numbers can support high volumes of text messages.
+Just like 10DLC and toll-free numbers, online phone numbers can support high volumes of text messages.

-You’ll need to contact an SMS number provider to provision a virtual number.
+You’ll need to contact an online text message phone number provider to provision a virtual number.

-• Virtual numbers can take a while to access and provision
+Con: Online numbers for texting can take a while to access and provision

 Getting a virtual number and getting approved for high-volume messaging can take some time.

-Short code SMS numbers are best for sending out a high volume of messages like text blasts.
-Short codes only work for one-way communication such as alerts, polls, event notifications, and promotional message blasts.
+Short code SMS numbers are best for sending SMS messages in high volumes.
+Short codes only work for one-way communication.
+This includes mobile text alerts, polls, event notifications, and promotional message blasts.

-Short codes were designed for sending mass text messages to thousands of people.
+Short codes work best for sending mass text messages to thousands of people.
 They’re great when you need to send messages in high volumes.

 Short codes are inherently short.
 This makes it easy for people to remember them.

-Short codes support high-volume SMS and MMS messages, but they’re expensive.
+Short codes support high-volume SMS and MMS messaging, but they’re expensive.
 Getting a dedicated short code can cost you roughly $1500, and rental charges vary between $500 and $1000 per month.

 Provisioning and setting up a short code can take six to twelve weeks.
 If you’re just looking to text from a business phone number, then this number type isn’t the best fit.